refto/data/README.md

 * Files can be stored in sub-directories indefinitely, **but keep in mind** that path to file (including name of a file) is also a data ID, so moving files between dirs, renaming dirs or files will also change their ID (currently the ID have no practical use, but planned in future)

 # Topics
+* Topics an only mechanism of how data is filtered and being accessible  (on frontend clients)
-* Topics is a list of nouns that is relevant to data
+* Topics is a list of nouns that is relevant to it's data
 * Your first topic is an answer to the question "What is it?"
-(Except for data that have specific data type, its will be set as first topic automatically)
+(Except for data that have specific data type (type will be set as first topic automatically).
+For example, data of `book` type should skip topic `book` because it is already a `book`)
 * Your all other topics is context.
-You can add as much as yo need, but remember that less is more and try to be straight to the point.
+You can add as much as you need, but remember that less is more and try to be straight to the point.
 Topic `lib` or `tool` is useless when alone because they so broad and will match thousands of entities.
 For example data that falls into `static-site-generator` topic doesn't need to have `tool` or `static` or `site` or `generator` or `fast` or `golang` topics because `static-site-generator` speaks for itself and no need for extra explanation.
-* For open-source app or software, if you want to add the language that software written it, please follow this format: `source:{lang}`, ex: `source:go`.
-(Because software itself have nothing to do with the language it is written in, but people often looking for open sourced software in specific language for study and research)
+* For open-source apps, if you want to add the language that software written it, please follow this format: `source:{lang}`, ex: `source:go`.
+(Because binary apps itself have nothing to do with the language it is written in (from end-user view), but often devs looking for open sourced software in specific language for study and research)